mniabedii/dsa-masterclass-java/README.md

 This project and its contents are provided for educational use only.

-You are free to:

-- Use and share this work for educational and non-commercial purposes.
+You are welcome to use and share the materials for personal learning or teaching, provided that proper attribution is given.

 You may NOT:

 - Use this work for commercial purposes.
 - Redistribute it without proper credit.
 - Claim this work as your own.

+Thank you for supporting respectful educational sharing.